-To evaluate the public's perception of the Maintenance Activities of the Kentucky Transportation Cabinet, a telephone survey of 1,222 licensed drives from all 12 Highway Districts was conducted.
+To evaluate the public's perception of the Maintenance Activities of the Kentucky Transportation Cabinet, a telephone survey of 1,222 licensed drivers from all 12 Highway Districts was conducted.
 This survey focused on five general areas of highway maintenance; Roadside Features, Pavement Surfaces, Shoulders, Drainage and Signs/Markings.
-Each participate was asked to rate the existing and desired level of maintenance for each item from unacceptable (1) to excellent (5), in addition they were asked what they thought the spending priority should be on a scale of low priority (1) to high priority (5).
+Each participate was asked to rate the existing and desired level of maintenance for each item from unacceptable (1) to excellent (5).
+In addition they were asked what they thought the spending priority should be on a scale of low priority (1) to high priority (5).

-The results of this survey indicate the areas which have the highest rating for current level of maintenance are; Signs, Guardrail, and Striping, each of these has impact of the safety of the traveling public.
-This would indicate the public is reasonably satisfied with these areas.
+The results of this survey indicate the areas which have the highest rating for current levels of maintenance are; Signs, Guardrail, and Striping.
+Each of these may impact the safety of the traveling public.
+This would indicate that the public is reasonably satisfied with these areas.